<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Daily Updates]]></category>

-<guid isPermaLink="false">https://stlhomelife.com/does-cream-cheese-need-to-be-refrigerated/</guid>
+<guid isPermaLink="false">https://stlhomelife.com/does-pasta-go-bad-two-risks-and-how-to-avoid-both/</guid>

-<p>The post <a href="https://stlhomelife.com/does-cream-cheese-need-to-be-refrigerated/">Does Cream Cheese Need to Be Refrigerated?</a> first appeared on <a href="https://stlhomelife.com">STL Homelife</a>.</p>]]></description>
+<p>The post <a href="https://stlhomelife.com/does-pasta-go-bad-two-risks-and-how-to-avoid-both/">Does Pasta Go Bad?
+Two Risks and How to Avoid Both</a> first appeared on <a href="https://stlhomelife.com">STL Homelife</a>.</p>]]></description>

 <p>Key Takeaways</p>

-Not </p><p>The post <a href="https://stlhomelife.com/does-cream-cheese-need-to-be-refrigerated/">Does Cream Cheese Need to Be Refrigerated?</a> first appeared on <a href="https://stlhomelife.com">STL Homelife</a>.</p>]]></content:encoded>
+</p><p>The post <a href="https://stlhomelife.com/does-pasta-go-bad-two-risks-and-how-to-avoid-both/">Does Pasta Go Bad?
+Two Risks and How to Avoid Both</a> first appeared on <a href="https://stlhomelife.com">STL Homelife</a>.</p>]]></content:encoded>

 <slash:comments>0</slash:comments>